“The two most important days in life are the day you born and the day you discover the reason why.” – Mark Twain

 Most of us go through life constantly striving to accumulate material wealth as well as academic and professional accomplishments.
 But deep down, we know that we’re here for a purpose that may not necessarily align with those desires.

-This ‘whisper’ inside of us know when that day where we will be taking our last breath finally arrives, no amount of money, fancy cars or prestigious degrees can rival the assurance that we’ve done our part in making a difference and are leaving the world a little bit better than we’ve entered it.
+This ‘whisper’ inside of us knows when that day when we will be taking our last breath finally arrives, no amount of money, fancy cars, or prestigious degrees can rival the assurance that we’ve done our part in making a difference and are leaving the world a little bit better than we’ve entered it.

 Regardless of where we came from, at the end of our lives, we all just want to know that we’ve made valuable contributions to our loved ones, our community, and the world.

-In other words, we’d like know that our life actually mattered.
+In other words, we’d like to know that our life actually mattered.

 The trick is, though it may seem as if we have an eternity to make the decision to start living a life of purpose and meaning, our time is in fact, limited.

 At the start of each day, we are given a brand new opportunity to change the course of our lives.